torisetxd/VelocityDocs/README.md

 Welcome to VelocityDocs!
 This is a lightweight, fast markdown documentation renderer built with React and Vite.

+See the live demo and basic documentation at [http://velocitydocs.pages.dev/](http://velocitydocs.pages.dev/)

 ## Installation

 Clone the repository and install dependencies: